Results and publications

 First quarter 2025 results

-These solid performances came from the Group's three divisions: CIB delivered a record quarter with revenues up sharply at +12.5% driven by all the business lines; IPS posted strong revenue growth at +6.6% supported in particular by the good business drive at Wealth and Asset Management and Insurance.
-Finally, CPBS grew by +1.2% driven by the growth of commercial banks.
+These solid performances came from the Group's three divisions: CIB delivered a very good quarter despite USD/Euro depreciation, with revenues growing +4.0%, driven by Global Markets and Securities Services activities; IPS posted solid revenue growth at +4.4% supported in particular by the good business drive in Insurance and Wealth Management.
+Finally, CPBS grew by +0.4% driven by a good performance at Commercial & Personal Banking.

 Jean-Laurent Bonnafé, Director and Chief Executive Officer of BNP Paribas